 If you’re not up for chasing bits and pieces of straws around the room or would rather not dodge flying straw pieces as they are cut, do this in a bin or bag.
 Much easier on the eyes 😉

-What a great fine motor task this was for little hands!
-She required a tripod grasp to insert the straws into the small holes of the grated cheese container.
+And, when children sort items by color, they are building What a great fine motor task this was for little hands!
+Sorting straws into a container with small holes, like our activity, requires a tripod grasp to insert the straws into the small holes of the grated cheese container.

 Preschoolers can get a lot of learning (colors, patterns, sorting, counting) from this activity too.
 Have them count as they put the pieces in, do a pattern with the colored straws, sort from smallest to biggest pieces and put them in the container in order…the possibilities are endless!